open-telemetry/opentelemetry-python/README.md

 The
 [`exporter/`](https://github.com/open-telemetry/opentelemetry-python/tree/master/exporter)
-directory includes OpenTelemetry exporter packages, which can be installed separately as:
+directory includes OpenTelemetry exporter packages.
+You can install the packages separately with the following command:

 ```sh
 pip install opentelemetry-exporter-{exporter}
 ```

-To install the development versions of these packages instead, clone or fork this repo and do an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs):
+To install the development versions of these packages instead, clone or fork this repository and perform an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs):

 ```sh